Flexible Finance Options - Buy Now Pay Later (6 months Deferred Payments)Find Out More

 While they might mimic the appearance of solid-wood doors, composite doors will not warp in the same way.
 Warping occurs when a length of wood is exposed to changes in moisture and temperature over a long period of time – causing it to expand and contract according to the grain.
 Since a composite door is made from a mix of materials, this warping is almost entirely negated – which means that gaps won’t form around the edge of the door, and that cold draughts won’t find their way in.

-Composite doors are also especially effective at keeping warmth inside the home and are extremely difficult for an intruder to break through.
+Composite doors are also especially effective at keeping warmth inside the home and are extremely difficult for an intruder to breakthrough.
 Tough materials, a bespoke outer frame, and state-of-the-art locking systems combine to create an extraordinarily secure door.

 Composite doors are made to fit a customer’s requirements.
 The door and the door frame are made together to ensure there are no gaps in the door.
 The process starts with using fibreglass matting that is placed on an aluminium door mould.
 The resulting sheets are combined with resin and heated under pressure.
 The sheets are then pressed into the welded frame.
 The hollow middle of the door is filled with insulating foam.
 The composite door is then painted, door furniture added and glazing added before being inspected for quality and delivered.

 So, what is the difference between upvc and composite doors?
 While composite doors might command a higher price than their rivals, it’s worth bearing in mind that the energy savings they confer, and the reduced risk of burglary, might offset that price in the long-term.
 It’s also worth considering the effect an attractive, composite door might have on the price of your property should you come to sell – if you’re leading would-be buyers through a door that looks fantastic and feels sturdy, you might find them far more willing to splash out!
-Stormclad provides a wide range of doors, windows, and conservatories to homeowners in the East Midlands, so why not contact us today?
+Stormclad provides a wide range of doors, windows, and conservatories to homeowners in the East Midlands, so why not contact us today for a free quote?